bmalin77/Project3Week13Malin/README.md

 # Project3Week13Malin
 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+The files in this repository were used to configure the network diagram depicted below.

 ![NetworkDiagram](https://github.com/bmalin77/Project3Week13Malin/blob/main/Network%20Diagram/ElkVM2.JPG)